Marion Bosetti, dancer/performer

 Gregory Frateur (BE) is well-known for being a member of the Belgian band Dez Mona.
 The band plays a combination of jazz, gospel, pop and spirituals.
 His most notable characteristic is his great vocal range.

 For The Red Piece by Ann Van den Broek, Dez Mona composed a number of new songs for the music composition of the piece.
 And in The Black Piece (2014), Gregory Frateur could be heard and seen on film.
 He collaborated again with Ann Van den Broek in Accusations (2017).
 They were both inspired by Peter Handke’s play, Selbstbezichtigung.
-And he is also one of the performers in Accusations.
+He can also be seen as a performer in a number of productions.

 Anthony van Gog, dancer/performer

 Anthony van Gog (1996, NL) studies at the Institute of Performative Arts, Maastricht.
 During his study he is being educated in different art disciplines such as Performance Art, Installation Art, Word, Theater and Physical Movement.
 He was tutored by Guilherme Miotto, Peter Missotten, Joris Camelin and Anna Luyten.
 Next to his study he follows a Minor in Philosophy at the University of Maastricht.
 In his own work he is always searching for an interweaving between the Theatrical and Fine Arts.
 He performs for Ward/waRD since 2018.

 Wolf Govaerts (1996, BE) started studying classical ballet at the Royal Antwerp Ballet Academy.
 After three years, he transferred to the Kunsthumaniora in Brussels to study modern dance.
 He continued his studies at the Amsterdamse Hogeschool voor de Kunsten – Moderne Theaterdans, which he completed in 2017.
 During his studies he worked with choreographers and theater makers such as Cecilia Moisio, Liat Waysbort, Grainne Delaney, Heidi Vierthaler & Edan Gorlicki.

 Carla Guerra (1995, PT) had her first contact with dance in her hometown where she studied ballet, hip hop, modern dance, contemporary techniques and theater.
 In 2015 she moved to the Netherlands, and became a student of the Dancer/Maker bachelor at ArtEZ.
 Both in Portugal and the Netherlands she had the opportunity to work and perform with choreographers such as Peter Michael Ditz, Elisabeth Lambeck, Mafalda Deville, Cecilia Moisio and Carolyn Carlson.
 In 2018 Carla joined WArd/waRD.